 To ensure the safety and effectiveness of treatment of the male menopause/testosterone deficiency, it is essential that the results are carefully monitored.
-Both to establish the diagnosis and to monitor the treatment carefully, blood tests and laboratory measurements are required at regular intervals.
+Both to establish the diagnosis and to monitor the treatment and relief from symptoms carefully, blood tests and laboratory measurements are required at regular intervals.
 Following the initial consultation and diagnosis, detailed clinical examinations need to be carried out at 3-6 month intervals.